tresnammuharam-source/tresnammuharam-source/README.md

 # Hello, I'm Tresna M Muharam 👋

-I am a self-driven Generalist Researcher specializing in the interconnected ecosystem of FinTech GRC (Governance, Risk, and Compliance).
+I am a self-driven Governance specializing in the interconnected ecosystem of FinTech GRC (Governance, Risk, and Compliance).
 I bridge the critical gap between technical security and financial operational excellence.
 Rather than viewing departments in isolation, I connect the dots across Lending, Collections, Quality Assurance, Compliance, Risk, Cybersecurity, and Audit to identify systemic vulnerabilities and drive holistic problem-solving.

 ---